Custom table styles make formatting tables to match brand guidelines much quicker and simpler than applying manual formatting.

 However, it is still possible to create new table styles in PowerPoint, you just need to know how to edit the underlying OOXML.

-How to add custom colors to a document:
+How to add custom table styles to a presentation:

 1. Unzip the document